 To All Generators of Chemical Waste,

-This is to inform you of changes to hazardous waste labels used on waste chemicals.
-The changes are necessary to comply with the Environmental Protection Agency’s new Hazardous Waste Generator Improvements Rule and are as follows:
+This is to inform you of recent changes to hazardous waste labels used on waste chemicals.
+The changes were necessary to comply with the Environmental Protection Agency’s new Hazardous Waste Generator Improvements Rule and are as follows:

 - The department name was eliminated.